beegee-tokyo/RUI3-Signal-Meter-P2P-LPWAN-SD/README.md

 The enclosure is 3D printed and kept as simple as possible.
 Two main parts are needed.
 The bottom and the lid are sliding into each other to give a basic dust protection and are secured with four screws.
 In addition three smaller parts are used to give a dust protection to the user button, power switch and reset button.
 The LED's and the OLED screen can be protected by adding a thin transparent plastic foil.
-Only part that has not (yet) a protection is the USB port.
+For the USB port and SD card slot rubber lids are used.

 <center><img src="./assets/enclosure-topview.png" alt="Enclosure Top View"></center>